claudiofahey/nautilus-iiot-demo/README.md

 - Flink: Apache Flink® is an open-source stream processing framework for distributed, high-performing, always-available, and accurate data streaming applications.
   See <https://flink.apache.org> for more information.

-- Streaming Data Generator: A streaming data generator has been created that can playback data and send it to the REST gateway.
-  This is a Python script and is in the [streaming_data_generator](streaming_data_generator) directory.

-- Gateway: This is a REST web service that receives JSON documents from the Streaming Data Generator.
-  It parses the JSON and then writes it to a Pravega stream.
-  This is a Java application and is in the [gateway](gateway) directory.

 - Flink Streaming Job: This is a Java application that defines a job that can be executed in the Flink cluster.
   This particular job simply reads the events from Pravega and loads them into Elasticsearch for visualization.
   This is in the [flinkprocessor](flinkprocessor) directory.

-- Elasticsearch: This stores the output of the Flink Streaming Job for visualization.

-- Kibana: This provides visualization of the data in Elasticsearch.

 - Docker: This demo uses Docker and Docker Compose to greatly simplify the deployment of the various components on Linux and/or Windows servers, desktops, or even laptops.
   For more information, see <https://en.wikipedia.org/wiki/Docker_(software)>.